jeffwt3k/100-days-of-code/log.md

 **Thoughts:** Nervous.
 Don't know that I can commit a full hour every day to coding.
 Time will tell!

 **Link to work:** Rediscovered this bit that I made the first time I started FreeCodeCamp: (https://codepen.io/jeffwt3k/pen/WoqQMx)

+===TIMEWARP===

+### Day 0: Monday, May 7, 2018

+Re-committing to 100 Days of Code.
+I've been coding a good bit for the past few weeks, but it's now time to up my game!
+Every day for 100 days!
+I'll do the following:
+- Work through freeCodeCamp's intro to JavaScript section!
+- Work through Bootstrap section of The Web Developer Bootcamp course from Colt Steele...
+- Work through the entirety of CSS: The Complete Guide from Maximilian Schwarzmüller and Manuel Lorenz!
+- I will finish my actual portfolio site
+- I will begin to see and present myself as a web developer
+- I will create my first website for an organization or person to use!

+**Today's Progress**: WILL UPDATE AT END OF DAY

+**Thoughts:** Nervous.
+Don't know that I can commit a full hour every day to coding.
+Time will tell!

+**Link to work:** Rediscovered this bit that I made the first time I started FreeCodeCamp: (https://codepen.io/jeffwt3k/pen/WoqQMx)